SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/revfiles/ReviewerResponse.md

 1. Conceptual distinction between infectiveness and community stability: For the development of the network approach, the authors use infectiveness data as evidence for interactions between phage and bacteria.
 For the analysis part, such interactions are used to describe community stability (i.e., more interactions per node, higher stability).
 If phages are considered as agents grazing on their microbial hosts, is it justified to use degree of infectiveness analogous to community stability?
 Some discussion or background information would be helpful.

 *Thank you for pointing this out.
 This is a good point for further discussion.
 We clarified in the text why we feel this is justified, as the degree of stability refers to the reduced likelihood that a randomly removed node will cause a major divide or lack of connection between agents within the network.
-We also provided citations to work that further explains this in metabolic and phage-bacteria systems, if the readers are interested in a more in-depth discussion of the topic.*
+We also provided citations to work that further explains this in metabolic and phage-bacteria systems, if the readers are interested in a more in-depth discussion of the topic.* **LINES 177 - 184**

 2. Testing for bacterial DNA in the phage fraction: The authors do not describe how bacterial sequences in the VLP fraction were eliminated.
 If bacterial sequences were present, they would be labeled as phages and lead to false predictions.

 *This is a good point and we agree that this needed to be better outlined in the text.
 It is important that we make clear that we are not violating our assumption that that phage OGU pool represents phages and the bacterial OGU pool represented bacteria.
 We updated the manuscript to address this concern in multiple ways.
 First, because this was a "data mining" endeavor, we do not have access to the samples for performing further molecular QC.
 The original study authors did however perform and report a variety of QC measures to confirm the purity of their virome sample sets.
 To this end, we summarized those QC results into Table S1, which we added to the manuscript and referenced in the results.
 Furthermore, we performed our own local alignment (blast) QC protocol to assess the degree to which our OGUs were contaminated.
 We found that many phages had genomic elements similar to reference bacteria genomes, which agrees with the previous findings that the majority of the phages in these systems are temperate.
 We also identified two complete phages using the stringent Virsorter algorithm.
 Conversely, there were minimal phage reference genome elements identified in the bacterial OGUs, which also agrees with the previous findings that these sequences are mostly bacterial (cited in Table S1).
 We also did not identify any phages in the bacterial dataset using Virsorter.
-The lack of prophage identification, both here and in the previous study analyses, speaks to the need to sequence the bacteria more deeply and create more robust assemblies (their larger size prevents assembly completion at the level that can be done with viruses).*
+The lack of prophage identification, both here and in the previous study analyses, speaks to the need to sequence the bacteria more deeply and create more robust assemblies (their larger size prevents assembly completion at the level that can be done with viruses).* **TABLE S1; LINES 91 - 114**

 3. Combining data from VLPs and microbial fractions: Information on how data from these two individual samples were matched and normalized is not provided.
 How are potentially different amounts of VLPs in different samples accounted for?

 *We are not sure we understand this comment?
 Our goal was to use the edge weights to reflect samples that were highly relative abundant in both the bacterial metagenome and the phage metagenome.
 The edge weight used was therefore a multiplication function of the two relative abundance values, yielding a high value for those that were highly abundant in both, and low values for those that were not.
 This is described in the methods section of the manuscript.
 These values were recorded on a per-sample basis (within the subgraphs) so that each potential combination is accounted for, within each sampling pair.
 Furthermore, it may be worth noting that the bacterial and viral DNA extractions were done separately so as to maximize purity of the samples, but this approach allows us to more accurately measure the relative abundance in the bacterial and especially viral samples, as has been noted previously.
-We made this clearer in the text and added more  relevant citations.*
+We made this clearer in the text and added more relevant citations.* **LINES 150 - 154**

 4. Datasets underpowered to sustain claims on diet and obesity: Although the authors point out that the data are underpowered, they still make strong claims and the analysis of these data as major points of this manuscript.

 *We appreciate this point referring to figure 2, and while we attempted to avoid too strong of claims, we realize we fell short.
 Our goal was to present these as interesting observations, somewhat like a case study.
-We addressed this in the manuscript by further minimizing the effects of our claims and adding relevant caveats.*
+We addressed this in the manuscript by further minimizing the effects of our claims and adding relevant caveats.* **LINES 29 - 31; 182 - 184; 185 - 202; 269 - 278**

 For example,
 a.  the authors describe (158-164) how diet affects the network structure, without using sufficient data points to perform any statistical tests.